 I don’t make enough money to survive in New Hampshire.
 I plan to move back to Florida soon.
 My life has been hard in the north, but I did get to see part of this beautiful state.
 My sons and I rode the Cog Railway to the top of Mt.
 Washington.
 My family stayed at Lake Sunapee for a week one summer.
 I’ve been to Ruggles Mine on a school field trip, and climbed Pack Monadnock.
 I’ve visited many quaint towns and seen a lot of beautiful places, and quite honestly the north feels like home to me.
 But I can no longer afford to live here, so I’ll have to say good-bye.

-Florida offers many beautiful sights as well, it’s just a different lifestyle.
+Florida offers many beautiful sights as well, it’s just a different lifestyle, and everything you do means crowds of people.
 I do look forward to collecting seashells again, and being out on the water as often as possible.
 I will share new photos and stories on this blog, when I get settled into my old Florida life once again.